-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
+NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
 Select Set up a new connection or network.
-A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - 3.
+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.

 Follow the on-screen instructions to complete the connection.